Skip to main content

 Project clusters

 To build mission portfolios, project clusters have been set up, bringing together projects funded under each call topic.
-The goal is to engage coordinators in building synergies among projects, and conducting joint activities, ultimately contributing to mobilising the cancer research community at large.
+The goal is to engage coordinators in building synergies among projects, and conducting joint activities, ultimately contributing to mobilising the cancer research community at large and maximising the investment the EU Cancer Mission makes in research.

 The first specific objective of the Mission is to improve the understanding of the development of cancer in the context of the environment, work, and lifestyle in the broadest possible sense (e.g. air pollution, occupational risk, diet, socio-economic status, etc.) as well as the role of genetic risk in developing cancer and disease outcome.